AnnemetteBP/logit-diff-lens/docs/README_logit_prisms.md

 ## Overview

 Logit Prisms help break a prediction or a divergence into interpretable pieces.
 Instead of only showing that two systems differ, they help show whether the difference looks most visible in embeddings, attention, MLP updates, or the full residual stream.
+This idea is useful for both prompt-lens and generation-lens analysis.

 ## When to use it